You're wondering what lenses can a Canon T3i use

 I prefer my Canon 10-18mm wide angle because of it's much more affordable price tag and the fact that the 10-18 has image stabilization too.

-The other big characteristic of super-wide lenses is the extremely deep depth of field that comes along with.
+The other big characteristic of super-wide lenses is the extremely deep depth of field that comes along with using a super wide angle lens setting.

 Bruce Lovelace is the publisher of Canon Camera Geek.
 Read more about him on the About Page.
 He also publishes how to articles and camera gear reviews at the Photography Tips website.